-Table 2 presents the results for CI coverage and width, for scenarios with a sample size of n = 100, absolute levels of correlation between the endpoints of 0.4, and 30% noncompliance.
-All other results are shown in the Supplementary file.
-The 2sls INB ignores the correlation between costs and QALYs, and thus, depending on the direction of this correlation, 2sls reports CI coverage that is above (positive correlation) or below (negative correlation) nominal levels.
-This divergence from nominal levels increases with higher absolute levels of correlation (see Supplementary file, Table A6).
+Table 2 presents the results for CI coverage and width, for scenarios with a sample size of n=100, absolute levels of correlation between the end points of 0.4 and 30% non-compliance.
+All other results are shown in the on-line supplementary file.
+The two-stage least squares method INB ignores the correlation between costs and QALYs, and thus, depending on the direction of this correlation, two-stage least squares reports CI coverage that is above (positive correlation) or below (negative correlation) nominal levels.
+This divergence from nominal levels increases with higher absolute levels of correlation (see the supplementary file, Table A6).

-The uBN approach results in over-coverage across many settings, with wide CIs.
-For example, for both levels of non-compliance and either sample size, when the costs are Normal, the CI coverage rates for both incremental costs and QALYs exceed 0.98.
-The interpretation offered by Burgess and Thompson (2012) is also relevant here: the uBN assumes that the treatment received and the outcomes variance structures are uncorrelated, and so when the true correlation is positive, the model overstates the variance and leads to wide CIs.
-By contrast, the uBGN method results in low CI coverage rates for the estimation of incremental costs, when costs follow an inverse Gaussian distribution.
-This is because the model incorrectly assumes a Gamma distribution, thereby underestimating the variance.
-The extent of the under-coverage appears to increase with higher absolute values of the correlation between the endpoints, with coverage as low as 0.68 (incremental $\cos(1)$ and 0.72 (INB) in scenarios where the absolute value of correlation between $\cos(1)$ and QALYs is 0.8. (see Supplementary file, Table A7).
+The uBN approach results in overcoverage across many settings, with wide CIs.
+For example, for both levels of non-compliance and either sample size, when the costs are normal, the CI coverage rates for both incremental costs and QALYs exceed 0.98.
+The interpretation that was offered by Burgess and Thompson (2012) is also relevant here: model uBN assumes that the treatment received and the outcomes variance structures are uncorrelated and so, when the true correlation is positive, the model overstates the variance and leads to wide CIs.
+By contrast, the uBGN method results in low CI coverage rates for the estimation of incremental costs, when costs follow an IG distribution.
+This is because the model incorrectly assumes a gamma distribution, thereby underestimating the variance.
+The extent of the undercoverage appears to increase with higher absolute values of the correlation between the end points, with coverage as low as 0.68 (incremental costs) and 0.72 (INB) in scenarios where the absolute value of correlation between costs and QALYs is 0.8 (see the supplementary file, Table A7).

-The BFL approach reports estimates with CI coverage close to the nominal when the sample size is large, but with excess coverage (greater than 0.975), and relatively wide CI, when the sample size is n = 100 (see Table 2 for 30% noncompliance, and Table A4 in the Supplementary file for the result corresponding to 70% non-compliance).
-By contrast, the 3sls reports CI coverage within 2.5% of nominal levels for each sample size, level of non-compliance, cost distribution and level of correlation between costs and QALYs.
-RMSE
+The BFL approach reports estimates with CI coverage close to the nominal when the sample size is large, but with excess coverage (greater than 0.975), and relatively wide CI, when the sample size is n = 100 (see Table 2 for 30% non-compliance, and Table A4 in the supplementary file for the result corresponding to 70% non-compliance).
+By contrast, the three-stage least squares reports CI coverage within 2.5% of nominal levels for each sample size, level of non-compliance, cost distribution and level of correlation between costs and QALYs.